samnzay/Kubernetes-for-DevOps/Memo.md

 # Main Kubernetes Components

 ---
-s
 ## Pod

-- Pod: It is the smallest unity in K8s.
+- Pod: It is the smallest unit in K8s.

 - It is an abstraction over container.
 It creates a running environment or a layer on top of the container.